BioSystemsUM/DeepMol/README.md

 It is possible to compute multiple types of molecular fingerprints like Morgan Fingerprints, MACCS Keys, Layered Fingerprints, RDK Fingerprints and AtomPair Fingerprints.
-Molecular embeddings like the Mol2Vec can also be computed.
-More complex molecular embeddings like the Seq2Seq and transformer-based are in development and will be soon added.
+Featurizers from DeepChem and molecular embeddings like the Mol2Vec can also be computed.
+More complex molecular embeddings like the Seq2Seq and transformer-based are in  development and will be added soon.

 ```python
 from compoundFeaturization.rdkitFingerprints import MorganFingerprint